Oral vs. needle: which stops Kids' seizures faster?

 Summary

-This study tested whether giving midazolam in the mouth (buccal) works better than a shot (intramuscular) to stop seizures in children aged 6 months to 12 years.
+This study tested whether giving midazolam in the mouth (buccal) works as well as a shot in the thigh (intramuscular) to stop seizures in children aged 6 months to 12 years.
 90 children were randomly assigned to one of the two methods.
 The main goal was to see if seizures stopped within 5 minutes.
-The results help doctors choose the best way to quickly control seizures in kids.
+The results could help make seizure treatment easier and less painful for kids.

 Get updates